-Risk Risk change during 2015 Description of risk change Impact of macro-economic developments on: с 1.
-Office ~ The office rental market rebounds during the year with a significant drop in overall office market vacancy.
-There is a strong demand of office spaces in the office market from mainland China financial institutions during the year due to their expansion plans.
-2. Retail ^ The retail market suffers from the fall in number of tourists and the strength of the Hong Kong dollar, which led to a negative growth in the Hong Kong retail sales.
-As a result, retail tenants are more reluctant to expand their retail enterprises, including shop numbers or the footprints.
-3. Residential <> New supply remains tight in the residential segment.
+Risk change during 2015 Description of risk change С ~ The office rental market rebounds during the year with a significant drop in overall office market vacancy.
+There is a strong demand of office spaces in the office market from mainland China financial institutions during the year due to their expansion plans. ^ The retail market suffers from the fall in number of tourists and the strength of the Hong Kong dollar, which led to a negative growth in the Hong Kong retail sales.
+As a result, retail tenants are more reluctant to expand their retail enterprises, including shop numbers or the footprints. <> New supply remains tight in the residential segment.
 Although the number of expatriates is falling, there are more local movers which help to sustain the vacancy of our property at a low level.
-For more analysis and mitigating measures, see "The Marketplace" and "Review of Operations" 4.
-Projects <> Asset enhancement works at Lee Garden One office lobby have commenced.
+For more analysis and mitigating measures, see "The Marketplace" and "Review of Operations" <> Asset enhancement works at Lee Garden One office lobby have commenced.
 Excavation and other foundation works for Lee Garden Three have commenced.
 Both projects are on schedule for their completion in 2016 and late 2017 respectively.
-For more analysis and mitigating measures, see "Review of Operations" 5.
-Marketing ^ The fall in number of tourists together with the weak retail market lead landlords to invest and inject more resources to marketing.
+For more analysis and mitigating measures, see "Review of Operations" ^ The fall in number of tourists together with the weak retail market lead landlords to invest and inject more resources to marketing.
 The increased contest between landlords may affect the effectiveness of our marketing programs.
-For more analysis and mitigating measures, see "Review of Operations" 6.
-Human Resources <> Service industry in Hong Kong continues to experience widespread labour shortage.
-Employers are facing increased competition for skilled personnel, especially the experienced front-line staff, to support the Group's growth strategy.
-Service "Responsible Business" section - "Workplace Quality"
+For more analysis and mitigating measures, see "Review of Operations" <> Service industry in Hong Kong continues to experience widespread labour shortage.
+Employers are facing increased competition for skilled personnel, especially the experienced front-line staff, to support the Group's growth strategy. > For more analysis and mitigating measures, see "Responsible Business" section - "Workplace Quality" during 2015

-∧ where "inherent risks" (i.e. before taking into consideration mitigating activities) increased where "inherent risks" remain broadly the same
+- where "inherent risks" (i.e. before taking into consideration mitigating activities) increased - \checkmark where "inherent risks" decreased - where "inherent risks" remain broadly the same